ahkeal/ahkeal/README.md

 # Hello, I'm Nathan
 <a href="https://www.linkedin.com/in/nathan-hill-7531b2270/"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

-[Brief Introduction - Remove this afterwards]
+[Brief Introduction - Remove this afterwards][ADD ELEVATOR PITCH COM 2020 INFO FROM FILES]

 I am a recent graduate with a profound interest in technology and a dedication to solving complex problems.

 ## Objective
-[Provide Objective - Remove this afterwards]]
+[Provide Objective - Remove this afterwards]] [ADD ELEVATOR PITCH COM 2020 INFO FROM FILES]

 My journey in computer science has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst.